DiamantEszter97/Data-Engineering2-Term-Project/README.md

 The aim of this analyis to investigate whether there is any relation between e-commerce and weather.

 The e-commerce dataset:
 It is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.
+The link for the original data: https://www.kaggle.com/carrie1/ecommerce-data

 The weather data:
 The weather data was collected by API.
 The data is originated from https://www.ncdc.noaa.gov/